gilmae/tsql/README.md

 # tsql
 A stupid stupid twitter client that uses sql commands to get tweets.
 Did I mention that this is totally stupid?

-`node tsql.js select text, created_at from gilmae`
+`node tsql.js "select id, text, created_at from gilmae where id between 1 and 900000000000000000"`

 ## What columns can I select
 Any property of the tweet.
-But cannot link into sub-objects
+But cannot link into sub-objects.

 ## What 'tables'
 `home` is a protected keyword, just like on twitter.com, and uses the authenticated user's home timeline.
 Anything else is treated as a screen name and searches that user's tweets.

 ### What about joins?
-No.
+Can join media and hashtags.
+Fields on those tables are accessed as if part of the Tweet object.
+BEcause we can't link into sub-objects
+Will always assume the first table mentioned is the desired timeline

 ## What filters can I use
 `id` can be filtered using `<`, `>`, and `between`.